Periodic Orbits of Oval Billiards on Surfaces of Constant Curvature: Periodic Orbits

-Summarising we have \begin{theorem} Having only a finite number of nondegenerate periodic orbits for each fixed period is an open and dense property for $C^\infty$ oval billiards on surfaces of constant curvature. \end{theorem}
+Summarizing we have \begin{theorem} For each fixed period $n\geq 2$, having only a finite number of $n$-periodic orbits, all nondegenerate, is an open and dense property for $C^\infty$ oval billiards on $\H$.
+For $C^\infty$ oval billiards on $\S$ it is only an open property. \end{theorem}